3803-3823 W 10th Ave rezoning application

 Isn't it a good idea to have shops within walking distance?
 To avoid driving for every little need we have?
 Isn't the busy street looking much appealing if little lively shops that bring diversity to our door are right there for us? isn't it better to allow young people to live here, and be close to their place of work?
 Isn't the city growing, want it or not, which is a sign of progress and prosperity?
 Vancouver is not a provincial town since a while now and is getting to be a metropolis. look at the cities in Europe and see how beautiful they combined apartments at the higher floors and shops at the ground level.
 Everybody will love it!

-Alison asked almost 2 years ago
+Alison asked over 2 years ago

 Thank you for your questions.
 City staff are not able to respond but note the proposal is being considered under the Secured Rental Policy which was approved by Council.